Does Ajax Integrate with Gmail? How to Get Started with Gmail on Ajax

 A worked example for a five-attorney firm averaging $300 an hour: if each attorney recovers 30 minutes a day of previously unlogged email work, the firm captures an additional $16,500 a month.
 That's a hair under $200,000 a year, and it's a conservative estimate.
 Thirty minutes a day is well below what most firms find sitting in their email when they look closely.

-One honest caveat is that these projections assume the recovered time is billable and gets collected.
+One honest caveat.
+These projections assume the recovered time is billable and gets collected.
 Some of it won't be.
 Even at a 50% collection rate on what Ajax surfaces, the math still works for most firms.

 Common questions about Ajax and Gmail